Timinator2000/Algorithm_X/16 - your turn/02 - breaking bifid revisited.md

 After reducing the all-or-none sets of events, how many distinct sets remain?
 For __Test Case 1: Long test__, only 5 sets remain.
 More importantly, each set has 5 `('row', letter)`elements and 5 ` ('col', letter)` elements.
 That means the row assignment of 5 letters and the col assignments of 5 letters all need to be the same.
 And, this is exactly what is expected.

-For a message of reasonable length, all 25 letters are part of the key.
+For a message of reasonable length, all 25 letters are probably part of the key.
 If that is the case, for each number from 1 to 5, there are exactly 9 letters where either the letter’s row or column is equal to that number.
 In the graphic below, every location where row = 3 or column = 3 has been highlighted.

 <BR><BR>
 ![One Set of All-or-None Events](BifidAllOrNone.png)